Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization: Introduction

 Despite the promising results, the ``forward-only'' algorithms are still in their infancy.
-Most importantly, neither \citet{Hinton2022FF} nor \citet{Dellaferrera_PEPITA} present an analytical argument explaining why the algorithms work effectively.
-In addition, they present some biologically unrealistic aspects.
+First, neither \citet{Hinton2022FF} nor \citet{Dellaferrera_PEPITA} present an analytical argument explaining why the algorithms work effectively.
+Second, they present some biologically unrealistic aspects.
 For instance, the FF requires the generation of corrupted data and their presentation in alternation with clean data, while PEPITA needs to retain information from the first forward pass until the second forward pass, therefore the algorithm is local in space but not local in time.
-Additionally, the algorithms present a performance gap when compared with other biologically inspired learning rules, such as feedback alignment (FA).
-Our work addresses all the mentioned limitations of the ``forward-only'' algorithms, focusing on PEPITA, and discusses similarities and differences between the FF and the PEPITA frameworks.
-Here, we make the following contributions: \begin{itemize} \item We demonstrate that PEPITA can be formulated as a sum of Hebbian and anti-Hebbian terms, making it local both in space and in time (Sec.~\ref{sec:hebbian} and \ref{sec:tl}); \item We analytically show the equivalence of the Hebbian version of PEPITA with the Forward-Forward algorithm \citep{Hinton2022FF} with top-down feedback (Sec.~\ref{sec:ff}); \item We show that PEPITA effectively implements ``feedback-alignment'' with an adaptive feedback matrix that depends on the upstream weights (Sec.~\ref{sec:taylor}); \item Focusing on PEPITA, we use the above result to analytically characterize the online learning dynamics of ``forward-only'' algorithms and explain the phenomenon of alignment of forward weights and top-down connections observed in original work (Sec.~\ref{sec:teacherstudent}); \item We demonstrate that PEPITA can be applied to networks deeper than those tested by \citet{Dellaferrera_PEPITA} (Sec.~\ref{sec:deeper}); \item We propose two strategies to extend the weight mirroring (WM) method to training schemes other than FA and show that PEPITA enhanced with WM achieves better alignment, accuracy, and convergence (Sec.~\ref{sec:weightmirroring}). \end{itemize} The code to reproduce the experiments and the details on the simulation parameters are available at \href{https://drive.google.com/drive/folders/1wqHqtZx2NVuxpdjQuYUVVf1A8v-88oFS?usp=share_link}{\underline{this link}}.
+Third, the algorithms present a performance gap when compared with other biologically inspired learning rules, such as feedback alignment (FA).
+Our work addresses the mentioned limitations of the ``forward-only'' algorithms, focusing on PEPITA, and compares the FF and the PEPITA frameworks.
+Here, we make the following contributions: \textit{(i)} We show that PEPITA effectively implements ``feedback-alignment'' with an adaptive feedback (AF) matrix that depends on the upstream weights (Sec.~\ref{sec:taylor}); \textit{(ii)} Focusing on PEPITA, we use the above result to analytically characterize the online learning dynamics of ``forward-only'' algorithms and explain the phenomenon of alignment of forward weights and top-down connections observed in original work (Sec.~\ref{sec:teacherstudent}); \textit{(iii)} We demonstrate that PEPITA can be applied to networks deeper than those tested by \citet{Dellaferrera_PEPITA} (Sec.~\ref{sec:deeper}); \textit{(iv)} We propose two strategies to extend the weight mirroring (WM) method to training schemes other than FA and show that PEPITA enhanced with WM achieves better alignment, accuracy, and convergence (Sec.~\ref{sec:deeper}); \textit{(v)} We demonstrate that PEPITA can be approximated to a rule containing a sum of Hebbian and anti-Hebbian terms, allowing space- and time-locality (Sec.~\ref{sec:hebbian} and Appendix \ref{appendix:tl}); \textit{(vi)} We analytically compare the Hebbian approximation of PEPITA with the Forward-Forward algorithm \citep{Hinton2022FF} with top-down feedback (Sec.~\ref{sec:ff}).